Log time

 5. Specify the time you want to log, then click Log Time.

-Project, task, or issue
+Project, task, or issue project-task-or-issue

-• You must have a Work or Plan license.
+• A Work or Plan license.

 For more information about granting permissions on projects, see Share a project in Adobe Workfront.